-In the morning, wake up to a picturesque sight — the settlement of Itilleq, which translates to ‘the hollow’ or ‘the flatlands’, quite an appropriate name for a settlement nestled at the foothills of mountains and glaciers in the distant backcountry to the east.
+The settlement of Sarfannguit, which translates into ‘the place of the little stream” an appropriate name for a settlement nestled at the foothills of the mountains and glaciers in the distant backcountry.
 The settlement’s slightly more than 100 residents live off hunting, trapping and fishing, most often in pursuit of arctic char, reindeer and musk oxen.

-Before lunch, return to Ocean Atlantic and continue your journey toward the fjord of Kangerlussuaq, also known as Sondrestromfjord.
+Continue your journey toward the fjord of Kangerlussuaq, also known as Sondre Stromfjord.
 Especially the first part of the fjord gives a great opportunity to enjoy an impressive passage with panoramic views of high mountains and deep valleys.

 After breakfast, bid farewell to the ship's staff and the Zodiac boats will shuttle you to shore.

 In Kangerlussuaq, there is an optional excursion to the beautiful Reindeer Glacier (additional fee).
-The duration of the excursion is about four hours.
-We do not recommend the excursion for people who suffer from bad necks or backs, as the gravel road to the ice sheet is occasionally bumpy and uneven.
+The duration of the excursion is about four hours, and is not recommended for people who suffer from bad necks or backs, as the gravel road to the ice sheet is occasionally bumpy and uneven.

 Board your included flight back to Keflavik, Iceland.